December 20, 2019

 Returning his penetrating turquoise gaze to John’s hardened expression, he snickered.

-“Right now, you look just like that ridiculous wall of stone-faced forefathers in the building’s lobby.”
+“Right now, you look just like that ridiculous wall of stone-faced forefathers in the lobby downstairs.”

 Standing up, he sauntered over to the bar, and retrieved the brandy decanter before returning to the chaise.